sugarverse/sugarverse.github.io/3_6_marketplace.md

 # Marketplace

-One of the main features is a virtual marketplace where players can buy and sell their NFTs:
+One of the main features is a virtual marketplace where players can buy and sell their NFTs.

 ---